michaelsayala/tech-knowledge-base/linux/ISO_VM_TEMPLATE.md

 ---
 ## Overview

-This template provides a reusable RHEL 9 base image that can be cloned to build multiple lab servers including:
+This template provides a reusable RHEL 9 base image that can be cloned to build multiple lab servers.

 The goal is to eliminate repetitive OS installation and ensure consistency across all lab nodes.